Going global with his doll collection

 How can one tell what is worth collecting or not?

-In a world where decluttering and 'Kondo'ing your home is seen as mindfulness and wellbeing, how does collecting still keep its place?
+In a world where decluttering and ‘Kondo’ing your home is seen as key to mindfulness and well-being, how does collecting still keep its place?